F4NT0/FantoDocs_Rice/Configurar-NixOS.md

-# Como configurar e instalar Hyprland no NixOS
+# How to configure Hyprland on NixOS

-- Localizaçao do arquivo de configuraçao do nixOS:
+- NixOS configuration folder location:

 ```shell
 etc/nixos/configuration.nix
 ```

-- Colocar a seguinte configuracao no arquivo:
+- Put this configuration into the file:

 ```shell
 programs.hyprland = {